-This course explains the regulations and policies both customary and written (law) on fisheries, the environment and the management of coastal areas
+This course explains the regulations and policies both customary and written (law) on fisheries, the environment and the management of coastal areas animals and their environment.
+This includes physiological adaptations of phytos and zoobentos to stress in bentic environments.

 11. Bioecology Bentos IMP21343 3 SKS